 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

-I have several beliefs, but two just can’t be disputed: it takes a long time to earn money, and it’s easy to spend it like water flowing out of a faucet.
+I have several beliefs, but two are indisputable: it takes a long time to earn money, and it’s remarkably easy to spend it as freely as water flowing from a faucet.
 I like to call this “financial leakage.”
-Many people are affected by financial leakage; for some, the situation is out of control.
+Many people struggle with financial leakage, and for some, the situation spirals out of control.